n-gibs/carolyn-portfolio/README.md

 ## Carolyn Portfolio

-My wife is UX researcher.
+My partner is UX researcher.
 I made her a portfolio similar to mine so she can showcase her work.